 This function returns the flask.Blueprint object that handles the endpoints for the model.
-The returned Blueprint has not been registered with the Flask application object specified in the constructor of this class, so you will need to register it yourself to make it available on the application.
+The returned Blueprint has not been registered with the name is the name of the blueprint that will be created.

+Flask application object specified in the constructor of this class, so you will need to register it yourself to make it available on the application.
 If you don't need access to the Blueprint object, use create_api_blueprint() instead, which handles registration automatically.